Home | For Faculty | Help | About | Webmaster

 Modern Chinese literature and culture, translation study, feminist theories

 The focus of my research is the literature and culture of late 19th to early 20th century China, a fascinating period that witnessed rapid changes in every aspect of the Chinese world.
 This period of great ideological and cultural fluidity bred a generation of independent thinkers.
-I am specifically interested in seeing how women at the time - revolutionaries, writers, artists - understood and intervened in such changes of political system, cultural values and gender norms.
+I am specifically interested in seeing how women at the time understood and intervened in such changes of political system, cultural values and gender norms.

 As a feminist scholar, I pay close attention to the relationship between feminisms from different cultural traditions, the interaction, domestication, appropriation that occur when these traditions come into contact/conflict.
 As a Chinese scholar, part of my research attention is inevitably turned toward contemporary China.